By David Sanford | For Solo Cello and Orchestra | 26′

 Year Composed: 2005/2006

-The big-band version of this work is recorded on the Oxingale Records‘ albums Vinylcello and Live at the Knitting Factory.
-Click here to go to the album page on iTunes.
+Recording: The big-band version of this work is recorded on the Oxingale Records‘ albums Vinylcello and Live at the Knitting Factory and on PENTATONE Oxingale Series‘ Cello JAZZ.